Big Data Hadoop Certification Training Course

 In this post, I will talk about Apache Pig installation on Linux.
 Let’s start off with the basic definition of Apache Pig and Pig Latin.

 Apache Pig is a tool/platform for creating and executing Map Reduce program used with Hadoop.
 It is a tool/platform for analyzing large sets of data.
 You can say, Apache Pig is an abstraction over MapReduce.
 Programmers who are not so good at Java used to struggle working on Hadoop, majorly while writing MapReduce jobs.
+So, it’s an important topic to learn and master for Big Data Hadoop Certification.
 Apache Pig has its own language Pig Latin which is boon for poor programmers.

 The high-level procedural language used in Apache Pig platform is called Pig Latin.
 Apache Pig features ‘Pig Latin’ which is a relatively simpler language which can run over distributed datasets on Hadoop File System (HDFS).
 In Apache Pig, you need to write Pig scripts using Pig Latin language, which gets converted to MapReduce job when your run you Pig script.
 Apache Pig has various operators which are used to perform the tasks like reading, writing , processing the data.
 To learn about Apache Pig operators, go to our blog “Operators in Apache Pig: Part 1- Relational Operators”.